-Domain decomposition (DD) methods decompose Ω into subdomains and then reduce the second order elliptic problem (1) to smaller problems on each subdomain.
-They can be traced back to H. A. Schwarz [46] who used such an idea to prove existence and uniqueness of the solution of Laplace's equation in irregular domains.
-Then P.-L. Lions [33] introduced a parallelizable nonoverlapping version of the Schwarz method based on Robin transmission conditions.
-This approach provides a strong basis for domain decomposition methods, in particular for the optimized Schwarz method studied in [26, 27] that is used throughout this paper.
+Domain decomposition (DD) methods decompose Ω into subdomains and then reduce the second-order elliptic problem (1.1) to smaller problems on each subdomain.
+They can be traced back to H. A. Schwarz [47] who used such an idea to prove existence and uniqueness of the solution of Laplace's equation in irregular domains.
+Then P.-L. Lions [34] introduced a parallelizable nonoverlapping version of the Schwarz method based on Robin transmission conditions.
+This approach provides a strong basis for domain decomposition methods, in particular for the optimized Schwarz method studied in [27, 28] that is used throughout this paper.
 This method relies on Robin or Ventcell transmission conditions on the interfaces whose coefficients can be optimized to improve convergence rates.
-An overview of the optimized Schwarz method is given in [21, 15], completed by an extension to a diffusion problem with discontinuous coefficient in [22].
-In the context of mixed finite elements, we refer also to [17, 24, 25].
-The multi-domain problem can actually be reformulated as an interface problem (see [15] or [24]) that can be solved by various iterative methods, such as block-Jacobi or GMRES.
+An overview of the optimized Schwarz method is given in [15, 21], completed by an extension to a diffusion problem with discontinuous coefficient in [22].
+In the context of mixed finite elements, we refer also to [17, 25, 26].
+The multi-domain problem can actually be reformulated as an interface problem (see [15] or [25]) that can be solved by various iterative methods, such as block-Jacobi or GMRES.

 Several a posteriori error estimates valid during the iteration of an algebraic iterative solver have been derived previously.
-In particular, Becker et al. in [7]

-obtain residual-based estimates in the context of conforming finite element discretizations and multigrid solvers.
+In particular, Becker, Johnson, and Rannacher in [7] obtain residual-based estimates in the context of conforming finite element discretizations and multigrid solvers.
 Arioli [4] then derives stopping criteria for the conjugate gradient solver in the same setting, and Arioli and Loghin [5] obtain such results for mixed finite element discretizations.
-Goal-oriented a posteriori error estimates for linear elliptic problems have also been derived in the inexact solver context, in particular for the primal-dual preconditioned conjugate-gradient Lanczos method by Patera and Rønquist in [37], and for the multigrid algorithm by Meidner in et al. [36].
-A general framework taking into account any numerical method and any algebraic solver was then introduced in [18], following some basic ideas of [28], and has since then been used also to coupled unsteady nonlinear and degenerate problems, see [10, 14] and the references therein.
+Goal-oriented a posteriori error estimates for linear elliptic problems have also been derived in the inexact solver context, in particular for the primal-dual preconditioned conjugate-gradient Lanczos method by Patera and Rønquist in [38], and for the multigrid algorithm by Meidner, Rannacher, and Vihharev [37].
+A general framework taking into account any numerical method and any algebraic solver was then introduced in [18], following some basic ideas of [29], and has since then been used also to coupled unsteady nonlinear and degenerate problems, see [10, 14] and the references therein.